North Shore Temple Emanuel

 JSA also runs a series of talks at NSTE where prominent people speak on social justice issues.
 Past speakers have included Julian Burnside, Bill Crews, Kerryn Phelps, Frank Brennan, Cate Faehrmann, and Lisa Jackson-Pulver.
 Themes have included racism, depression, Aboriginal disadvantage, population growth and refugees.
 The series includes an annual “The Aboriginal Experience”, which is part of the Guringai Festival.

-Facilitated by JSA, NSTE has established a new social action initiative called Livracha (pronounced Leev-ra-KHAH) - meaning “for a blessing”.
-In conjunction with, and inspired by, each of the Jewish festivals we celebrate throughout the year, we will be collecting items at NSTE for people in need.
-We will continue, for instance, our Mazon food collection for the hungry, during the High Holy Days.
+Facilitated by JSA, NSTE has a social action initiative called Livracha (pronounced Leev-ra-KHAH) - meaning “for a blessing”.
+In conjunction with, and inspired by, each of the Jewish festivals we celebrate throughout the year, we collect items at NSTE for people in need.
 If you have an idea for a collection in association with a certain festival, please let us know, so we can try to work it into the Livracha cycle.